omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 [^2]: Andrew Gelman, Jeffrey Fagan & Alex Kiss (2007) An Analysis of the New York City Police Department's “Stop-and-Frisk” Policy in the Context of Claims of Racial Bias, Journal of the American Statistical Association, 102:479, 813-823, DOI: 10.1198/016214506000001040

 In a Poisson model, each observation corresponds to a setting like a location or a time interval.
-In this example, the setting is precinct and ethincity -- we index these with the letter $$i$$.
+In this example, the setting is precinct and ethnicity -- we index these with the letter $$i$$.
 The response variable that we want to model, $$y$$, is the number of police stops.
 Poisson regression is an example of a generalised linear model, so, like in ordinary linear regression or like in logistic regression, we model the variation in $$y$$ with linear predictors $$X$$.

 \begin{align}
 y_i &\sim \mathrm{Poisson}(\theta_i) \newline